GeForce RTX 5060 vs Radeon RX 9070 XT

 • You need more than 8GB of VRAM

 At $599.99, the Radeon RX 9070 XT is the premium option.
-It takes the lead in vram and psu recommendation.
-Tagged as Solid Alternative.
+It takes the lead in vram and boost clock.
+Tagged as Best Performance and Most Capacity.

 Strengths